bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Mike Schmidt: 00:24:40

-Well, this is like the change the code.
+Well, this is like changing the code.

 James O'Beirne: 00:24:42